YuliaHe/iOS_Map/README.md

 - Built storyboards and connect them.
 - Used Firestore to store user infomation.
 - Used Auth to implement basic signup/login function.

 12/08/2020 21:16 Check out.

 Duration: 111 mins.

+13/08/2020 10:58 Get started from mapkit!
+Fighting,Yulia!
+- Push all files to here.